1548 The Greens Way – Ste. 4 Jacksonville Beach FL 32250

 • 21 days after the levy order was placed, the bank account will be frozen, and necessary funds will be removed

 Failure to act during the established time frames could result in the funds being taken from your account.
 If you receive a notice, speak with your tax attorney to review your options, which could include disputing the levy, appealing the decision, or negotiating other ways to pay back your debt.
 The sooner you begin working with an attorney, the earlier they can work to protect your finances.
+Knowing when to hire a tax attorney can make a significant difference in resolving complex tax issues like bank levies.

 FAQs About Tampa, FL Bank Levy Law